Tang–Nanzhao conflicts in Annan: Early phase (857–862)

 In 860, Wang Shi was recalled to deal with a rebellion elsewhere.
 The new jiedushi, Li Hu, arrived at Songping and executed Đỗ Tồn Thành's son, Đỗ Thủ Trừng, who according to Chinese sources was involved in a mutiny years earlier, probably due to the death of his father at the hands of Li Zhuo four years earlier.
 This alienated many of the powerful local clans of Annan.
 Anti-Tang Viets allied with highland people, who appealed to Nanzhao for help, and as a result invaded the area in 860, briefly taking Songping before being driven out by a Tang army the next year.
 Prior to Li Hu's arrival, Nanzhao had already seized Bozhou.
 When Li Hu led an army to retake Bozhou, the Đỗ family gathered 30,000 men, including contingents from Nanzhao to attack the Tang.
 When Li Hu returned, he learned that Annan had been lost to Đỗ.
 On 17 January 861, Songping fell and Li Hu fled to Yongzhou.
 Li Hu retook Songping on 21 July but Nanzhao's forces moved around and seized Yongzhou.
 Li Hu was banished to Hainan island and was replaced by Wang Kuan.
 Wang Kuan and the Tang court sought local cooperation by recognizing the power of the Đỗ family, granting a posthumous title to Đỗ Tồn Thành along with an apology for the deaths of him and his son and an admission that Li Hu had exceeded his authority.

-A relief army of 30,000 men was sent to Songping but soon left the city when rivalry broke out between Cai Xi, the military governor, and Cai Jing, an administrative and military official of Lingnan.
+A relief army of 30,000 men was sent to Songping but soon left the city when rivalry broke out between Cai Xi, the military governor, and Cai Jing, an administrative and military official of Lingnan who had jurisdiction over Annan.
 Cai Xi was then left responsible for holding Songping against an imminent Nanzhao offensive.
 The city was surrounded by 4 miles (6,344 meters) of moated rampart–some parts seven to eight meters high.
 East of the city was the Red River.
 Much of the information about the battle was written by Fan Chuo, a Tang official who wrote an eyewitness account about the southern barbarians (people of Annan and Yunnan) during the siege.